BradleyBrown19/CustomObjectDetector/README.md

 ```
 python visualize.py --dataset csv --csv_classes <path/to/train/class_list.csv>  --csv_val <path/to/val_annots.csv> --model <path/to/model.pt>
 ```

-## Model

-The retinanet model uses a resnet backbone.
-You can set the depth of the resnet model using the --depth argument.
-Depth must be one of 18, 34, 50, 101 or 152.
-Note that deeper models are more accurate but are slower and use more memory.

 ## CSV datasets
 The `CSVGenerator` provides an easy way to define your own datasets.